ocaml-flambda/flambda-backend/ocaml/jane/doc/local-intro.md

 The examples above use the `local_` keyword to mark local allocations.
-In fact, this is not necessary, and the compiler will use local allocations by default where possible, as long as the `-extension local` flag is enabled.
+In fact, this is not necessary, and the compiler will use local allocations by default where possible, as long as the `-extension-universe upstream_compatible` or higher flag is enabled.

 The only effect of the keyword on e.g. a let binding is to change the behavior for escaping values: if the bound value looks like it escapes